Bank of England looks set to signal no rate hike until mid-2015

 The Bank's chief economist, Andrew Haldane, said in October that he was gloomier than just a few months earlier, in part because of problems in Europe but also because of the slump in living standards for many Britons.

-The Bank has put wage growth at the centre of its thinking on when to raise rates and so far there have been only incipient signs of a recovery in pay.
+The Bank has put wage growth at the center of its thinking on when to raise rates and so far there have been only incipient signs of a recovery in pay.

 Only two of the Monetary Policy Committee's nine members have voted to raise rates so far and there are no signs that any of their colleagues are likely to join them any time soon.